 There are all kinds of chef’s knives at all kinds of prices.
 Most commonly, the tang will be riveted to a wooden handle.
 Sometimes a different material will be used to cover the tang and give the user a better grip.
 Wood can chafe when wet.

-There are basically two kinds of knives: drop forge and molded.
-Most of the knives you’ll find, and in your price range, are drop forge.
-That means the blade and tang are stamped out of sheet of steel.
-Molded knives are usually a lot more expensive because the blade and tang handle are all one piece of metal that’s been poured into a mold.
+There are basically two kinds of knives: drop-forge and molded.
+Most of the knives you’ll find, and in your price range, are drop-forge.
+That means the blade and tang are stamped out of a sheet of steel.
+Molded knives are usually a lot more expensive because the blade and tang handle is all one piece of metal that’s been poured into a mold.
 That means there’s a lot more metal in the knife.
 Some say these knives are better balanced, but I don’t know if that’s true, especially for shorter, lighter styles of knife.
-But since they’re outside most people’s budgets, we’ll concentrate on drop forge knives.
+But since they’re outside most people’s budgets, we’ll concentrate on drop-forge knives.

 The other knife you’ll use the most is a paring knife.
-It’s used for — what else? — paring, meaning making smaller.
+It’s used for — what else? — paring, meaning to make smaller.
 It is used for peeling or cutting up small things like fruits.

 The paring knife has a much shorter, thinner blade and a smaller handle.
 This knife is usually held in the curl of your fingers, so the handle should be small enough to comfortably fit your hand.
 You can do more delicate work with this knife, usually holding the food in your hand.
 Because of that, care should be taken when using this knife.
 Note that the blade is not serrated.

 A good chef’s knife will cost about $50.
 The paring knife costs around $10 or less.
 If you buy a knife set in a block, both of these kinds of knives should be included.